kumahq/kuma/docs/madr/decisions/035-mesh-metric-policy.md

 ### Using xDS to configure DPP
 In order to pick which backend we will be using for metrics collection, we need to somehow configure our data plane dynamically.
 The easiest way to do this is to use xDS and create an Envoy listener that will serve configuration for DPP, then we will need to periodically make requests from DPP to it to check if configuration changed.
+This functionality can be done in a form of Dataplane Proxy plugin, that we can introduce.
 This will enable us to not only configure metrics backend, but will make DPP easily configurable from control-plane with policies or any other mechanism.

 In case of metrics, this enables us to do basically anything with metrics itself: filter, combine, mutate etc.

-Our listener could expose `/dpp-config` endpoint, that can serve configuration.
-Right now we can start with providing only monitoring configuration.
+Our listener could expose `/meshmeetric` endpoint, that can serve configuration.
 Example payload:

 ```json
 {